iifl-logo

 What is a final dividend?

-One of the many benefits of stock trading or investing in company stock are dividends.
+One of the many benefits of stock trading or investing in company stock is dividends.
 The part of profit distributed equally amongst shareholders by the company is called a dividend.
 Though a dividend is not an obligation, companies reward their shareholders for investing in the business through dividend distribution.
 There are various types of dividends like interim, special, regular or final dividends.
-This blog details the concept of final dividends.
+So, what is final dividend?
+To answer this question, this blog presents the detailed concept of final dividends.

 Understand Final Dividend

 A Final Dividend is an amount declared by the board of directors after the company issues its financial statements.
-It is declared in the Annual General Meeting, once the BOD is sure of the company's financial health, cash flow, liquidity and other factors.
-No special resolution is required in the article of associations to declare the dividend.
+It is declared in the Annual General Meeting (AGM), once the BOD is sure of the company’s financial health, cash flow, liquidity and other factors.
+No special resolution is required in the articles of association to declare the dividend.
 However, once the final dividend is declared, the company can not reverse the decision.

-Not every company issues dividends, but those companies who declare dividends regularly may have a set of policies defined to give consistent dividends or have a gradual increase in them over the years.
+Not every company issues dividends, but those companies that declare dividends regularly may have a set of policies defined to give consistent dividends or have a gradual increase in them over the years.

 How is an interim dividend different from a final dividend?